Family demands accountability as Massachusetts authorities investigate the death of a Black 16-year-old - KTVZ

 At the vigil on Thursday, Mikayla’s mother, Calvina Strothers, raised questions about whether the death was a suicide, calling for forensics to be done and released on the belt found with her daughter’s body.

-Strothers also called for police reports of the April 17 assault and the report of the morning the teen’s body was found to be released.
+Strothers also called for the release of police reports of the April 17 assault and the report of the morning the teen’s body was found.

 Strothers also called into question some of the evidence presented by District Attorney Ryan, including that the teen’s phone allegedly traveled a distance of 1,316 steps, roughly the same distance from her home to the location where her daughter’s body was found.
 The phone had not been activated at the time, Strothers said, citing information she received from Apple.